-Cybersecurity regulations from the Washington DC based National Institute of Standards and Technology (NIST) are built to provide flexibility for organizations, something that is proving invaluable when it comes to protecting critical infrastructure.
-In today's complex cybersecurity environment, technology advisors who can help businesses simplify security practices without sacrificing data protection can make NIST compliance much easier to handle, and this process begins with understanding your specific security needs.
+Cybersecurity regulations from the Washington DC-based National Institute of Standards and Technology (NIST) are built to provide flexibility for organizations, something that is proving invaluable when it comes to protecting critical infrastructure.
+In today’s complex cybersecurity environment, technology advisors who can help businesses simplify security practices without sacrificing data protection can make NIST compliance much easier to handle, and this process begins with understanding your specific security needs.

 Simplifying regulatory compliance is essential

 A study from the NIST found that businesses are facing a major threat from their own employees, but it may not be the risk you are expecting.
-While insider threats, negligence and similar problems are still present among today's enterprise users, the study found that the greater issue is that of cybersecurity fatigue.
-Brian Stanton, co-author of the study, pointed out that people have grown so fatigued by the need to keep up with cybersecurity issues that many are tuning out.
+While insider threats, negligence, and similar problems are still present among today’s enterprise users, the study found that the greater issue is that of cybersecurity fatigue.
+Brian Stanton, a co-author of the study, pointed out that people have grown so fatigued by the need to keep up with cybersecurity issues that many are tuning out.
 Another co-author, Mary Theofanos, explained that the sheer scale of security practices to track is causing problems.

 “Years ago, you had one password to keep up with,” said Theofanos.
 “Now people are being asked to remember 25 or 30.
 We haven’t really thought about cybersecurity expanding and what it has done to people.”